 As I do not want to dampen everyone’s mood, We just recall our fond memories of the place that i must say was my second home………….
 BYE for now and the fight for more green spaces and environmental institution in METRO Manila continues…….

 NOTE: Almost all tenants will be having their LAST DAY SALE by Tomorrow -December 31, 2013.
-Some of them have stores have relocated at the nearby Quezon Memorial Circle , Cubao- Araneta Garden Center, Fairview Garden Center, Lagro area.
+Some of them have relocated at the nearby Quezon Memorial Circle , Cubao- Araneta Garden Center, Fairview Garden Center, Lagro area.